greg-randall/shutter-speed-analyzer/README.md

 - `--white-percentage VALUE`: Percentage of white pixels required to consider a frame as part of a shutter event
 - `--start-time SECONDS`: Time in seconds to begin analysis
 - `--end-time SECONDS`: Time in seconds to stop analysis
+- `--max-duration SECONDS`: Maximum duration to analyze in seconds (deprecated, use --start-time and --end-time instead)
 - `--real-fps FPS`: Actual capture frame rate for slow-motion videos
 - `--debug`: Enable debug mode to save thresholded frames
 - `--no-plot`: Skip generating visualization plots